Seasonal Landscaping Tips for Year-Round Curb Appeal

 A beautiful landscape does not happen by accident, and it does not stay beautiful without attention.
 The properties that turn heads in every season are the ones maintained by owners who understand that curb appeal is not a one-time achievement but an ongoing commitment that evolves with the calendar.

-At Bret-Mar Landscape, Inc., we have spent over 40 years helping homeowners across the Midwest design and maintain outdoor environments that look exceptional whether it is the height of summer or the depths of winter.
+At Bret-Mar Landscape, Inc., we have spent over 40 years helping homeowners across Homer Glen, Orland Park, Naperville, and the greater Chicagoland area design and maintain outdoor environments that look exceptional whether it is the height of summer or the depths of an Illinois winter.
 Here is how we think about keeping a landscape looking its best all year long.

 Spring: Reset, Refresh, and Plan Ahead